 - If necessary, repeat steps 2 and 3.

-- A red fluorescence is expected at the bladder outlet and the prostatic urethra; this fluorescence occurs in normal tissue and is usually less intense and more diffuse than the bladder mucosal fluorescence associated with malignant lesions
+- Fluorescence is expected at the bladder outlet and the prostatic urethra; this fluorescence occurs in normal tissue and is usually less intense and more diffuse than the bladder mucosal fluorescence associated with malignant lesions.

 - Tangential light may give false fluorescence.
 To help avoid false fluorescence, hold the endoscope perpendicular and close to the bladder wall with the bladder distended.

-- Malignant lesions may not fluoresce following CYSVIEW® administration, particularly if the lesions are coated with necrotic tissue.
-Blue light may fail to detect T2 tumours which have a tendency to be necrotic on the surface, and necrotic cells generally do not fluoresce.
+- Malignant lesions may not fluoresce following Cysview administration, particularly if the lesions are coated with necrotic tissue.
+Blue light may fail to detect T2 tumours that have a tendency to be necrotic on the surface, and necrotic cells generally do not fluoresce.

-- Perform biopsy and/or resection of suspicious lesions by transurethral resection of the bladder (TURBT) only after completing white and blue light cystoscopic examinations with bladder mapping.
-Using standard cystoscopic practices, obtain biopsies of abnormal areas identified during either white or blue light examination and perform resections.
-Always check for the completeness of the resections under both white light and blue light before finalizing the TURBT procedure.
+- Perform biopsy and/or resection of suspicious lesions by transurethral resection of the bladder (TURB) only after completing white- and blue-light cystoscopic examinations with bladder mapping.
+Using standard cystoscopic practices, obtain biopsies of abnormal areas identified during either white- or blue-light examination and perform resections in white light.
+Always check for the completeness of the resections under both white light and blue light before finalizing the TURB procedure.

-Note: CYSVIEW® (hexaminolevulinate (HAL) hydrochloride) is used with blue-light cystoscopy (BLC) as an adjunct to white-light cystoscopy (WLC) and not separately.
-CYSVIEW® with BLC may be referred to in a number of ways, such as CYSVIEW®, CYSVIEW® with BLC, CYSVIEW® with Photodynamic Diagnosis (PDD) System, HAL with BLC, and HAL with PDD.
+Note: Cysview (hexaminolevulinate (HAL) HCl) is used with Blue Light Cystoscopy (BLC) as an adjunct to White Light Cystoscopy (WLC) and not separately.
+Cysview with BLC may be referred to in a number of ways, such as Cysview, Cysview with BLC, Cysview with Photodynamic Diagnosis (PDD) System, HAL with BLC and HAL with PDD.

-- Hermann GG et al., Fluorescence-Guided Transurethral Resection of Bladder Tumours Reduces Bladder Tumour Recurrence Due to Less Residual Tumour Tissue in Ta/T1 Patients: a Randomized Two-Centre Study; BJU International 2011;108(8Pt2):E297-303.
+- Hermann GG, Mogensen K, Carlsson S, et al. Fluorescence-Guided Transurethral Resection of Bladder Tumours Reduces Bladder Tumour Recurrence Due to Less Residual Tumour Tissue in Ta/T1 Patients: A Randomized Two-Centre Study.
+BJU Int.
+2011;108(8b):E297-E303.